cassianoperin/6502_GO_Core/README.md

 ## create a function for extra cycle detection (and invert to first check the opcode and later the cycle?)

 ## Unofficial Opcodes

+## Optimize ADC and SBC codes and Carry detection

 https://wiki.nesdev.com/w/index.php/Programming_with_unofficial_opcodes